bodono/apg/README.md

     if h = 0, then use prox_h = [] or prox_h = @(x,t,opts)(x)

-put all necessary function data in opts fields
+put all necessary function data in opts struct

+each iteration evaluates one gradient of `f` and one prox step of `h`

-implements something similar to TFOCS step-size adaptation (Becker, Candes and Grant 2010) and gradient-scheme adaptive restarting (O'Donoghue and Candes 2013)
+implements something similar to TFOCS step-size adaptation (Becker, Candes and Grant 2010)
+and gradient-scheme adaptive restarting [O'Donoghue and Candes 2013](http://bodonoghue.org/publications/adap_restart.pdf)

 quits when: